fenago/intro-ruby/lab_guides/Lab_3.md

 -   The result is `true` if the variable is `false`.
 -   The result is `false` if the variable is `true`.

-Truth tables are the base of Boolean algebra, which is beyond the scope of this book.
-However, let\'s cover two additional interesting properties that occur when we combine the negation operator with the AND and OR operators.
+Let's cover two additional interesting properties that occur when we combine the negation operator with the AND and OR operators.